pretix/pretix-docs/docs/guides/vouchers.md

 You can use vouchers to reserve products from a quota.
 This is useful if you need to ensure that a certain group of people gains access to your event, for example, guests invited to a concert by the performing artists.
-Navigate to :navpath:Your Event → :fa3-tags: Vouchers:, click the :btn-icon:fa3-plus: Create multiple new vouchers: button, and set the number of codes to generate one voucher per member of the group in question.
+Navigate to :navpath:Your event → :fa3-tags: Vouchers:, click the :btn-icon:fa3-plus: Create multiple new vouchers: button, and set the number of codes to generate one voucher per member of the group in question.

 Optionally, you may choose a descriptive prefix such as "GUEST-LIST-".